When watching this video, please display subtitles in each language.

 When you create [Color Balance], the following window will appear.

-Let's start with the shadow.
+Let's start with the shadows.

-Now, let's actually adjust the color balance of the illustration.
+Now let's actually adjust the color balance of the illustration.

 9-2.
 Re-editing the tonal correction layer

 9-3.
-Tone correction layer masking
+Masking the tonal correction layer

-Select the skin layer and subtract the layers of parts such as clothes from the selection range of the skin layer by clicking the [Ctrl][Alt] thumbnail to make the selection range only for the part where the skin is visible. ..
-As shown in the image below, it feels like erasing the green layer from the blue selection.
+Select the skin layer and subtract the layer of parts such as clothes from the selected area of the skin layer with [Ctrl][Alt] thumbnail click to create a selected area where only the skin is visible. .
+As shown in the image below, it feels like deleting the green layer from the blue selection.

 9-4.
 Adjust the background with the tonal correction layer